Documents

 Louis Gerald DelFiandra China Marines Collection

-Louis Gerald DelFiandra served in the United States Marin Corps for six years, with two of those years in China.
+Louis Gerald DelFiandra served in the United States Marine Corps for six years, with two of those years in China.
 The Louis Gerald DelFiandra China Marines Collection contain photographs, correspondence, and ephemera related to "Jerry" DelFiandra's United States Marines service in China post-World War II, as well as his involvement with China Marines reunion activities.

 Carl S. Dentzel Collection